Satyam-keshari/ExpenseTracker/README.md

 📊 Track total expenses and get summary insights

-💾 Data stored in a relational database (MySQL)
+💾 Data stored in a relational database (H2 Database)

 🌐 RESTful APIs for CRUD operations